alipiry/nextjs-firebase-auth-template/README.md

 }
 ```

-You can call the hook callback on your page to fetch any additional data.
+You can define a callback to further fetch additional data.

 ```tsx
 interface IProps extends IUserProps {